yhzhao343/gradescope-api/README.md

 pip install gradescopeapi
 ```

+For additional methods of installation, refer to the [install guide](docs/INSTALL.md)

 ## Usage

 The project is designed to be simple and easy to use.
 Below is an example of how to use the project to get a list of all courses for a user: